St Catherine's Chapel, Mqabba: Present chapel

 In 1759 the chapel was in danger of collapsing and it was decided to demolish it together with the adjacent St Peter's chapel.
 Instead of them, one church was built.
 The cornerstone was inaugurated and blessed by the Parish priest Reverend Mikiel Giocomo Tortella in 1764.
 The chapel was completed 10 years later in 1774 and consecrated by the same parish priest on Easter Sunday.
 The church was dedicated to St Catherine of Alexandria and Saint Peter.
 The exterior of the church was built in the form of a square while the interior is circular.
 A baroque dome was also built.
 The chapel has one door and a large window on top of it.
 A bell tower was added sometime later.

 Prior to WWII the church was used regularly however since then the church was used as a storage space for liturgical items.
 In 2004 the chapel was restored.

 Interior

 The chapel has one stone altar painted to look like marble.
 The titular painting, depicting St Catherine, above the altar is from an unknown artist however it has the date 1776 painted in the bottom right corner.
-On the bottom left corner there are 4 letters V.F.G.A.
-(Votum Fecerunt Gratiam Acceperunt) which mean Make a Vow and the Grace Receive.
+On the bottom left corner there are 4 letters: V.F.G.A.
+(Votum Fecerunt Gratiam Acceperunt) which mean Make a Vow and Grace Receive.